-If you made the request from offsite, please contact the reference staff at 706-542-7123 or firstname.lastname@example.org to alert them.
+If you made the request from offsite, it will not be submitted until you arrive to do research; therefore, alert the reference staff to edits you wish to make upon arrival.
 If you submit a request while visiting the Special Collections building, please let staff at the reference desk or in the reading room know and they will cancel it so that you can create a new one.

 What if I forget my password?From the Special Collections Research Account logon page, click on “Forgot Password”.
 On the Forgot Password page enter your username, and then click “Reset Password”.
 An email with a link will be sent to the email address you used when registering on special collections research account.
 By clicking on the link in the email, you can reset your password.
 If you need help, please contact the Special Collections Libraries staff at email@example.com or 706-542-7123